xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **Remarks**

--   ON.DOUBLECLICK overrides Microsoft Excel\'s normal double-click
+  - > ON.DOUBLECLICK overrides Microsoft Excel's normal double-click
     > behavior, such as displaying cell notes, displaying the Patterns
     > dialog box, or allowing editing cell text directly in cells.

--   To determine what cell, object, or chart item has been
+  - > To determine what cell, object, or chart item has been
     > double-clicked, use a CALLER function in the macro specified by
     > macro\_text.

--   ON.DOUBLECLICK does not affect objects to which ASSIGN.TO.OBJECT
+  - > ON.DOUBLECLICK does not affect objects to which ASSIGN.TO.OBJECT
     > macros have already been assigned.
 Use ON.DOUBLECLICK (TRUE) to
     > make Microsoft Excel carry out the action that would normally
     > occur if you double-click on the current selection.